pingcap/docs-tidb-operator/en/enable-tls-between-components.md

             `${cluster_name}` is the name of the cluster. `${namespace}` is the namespace in which the TiDB cluster is deployed.
 You can also add your customized `hosts`.

-        3. Generate the Drainer server-side certificate:
+        3. Generate the TiCDC server-side certificate:

             {{< copyable "shell-regular" >}}